 Dr Gwilym Morus-Baird completed his studies at Bangor University School of Welsh in 2011 with a dissertation on the bardic tradition of Medieval Wales.
 He has worked as a research fellow at the Library of Congress, Washing DC and has taught on courses in several different establishments.
 In recent years he has focussed on developing his own courses and running workshops for organisations and at festivals.

 This course is currently made up of 7 chapters, containing 31 separate videos on different topics, and has a total running time of 5.2 hours.
-The monthly subscription includes access to a live weekly Q&A with Dr Gwilym Morus-Baird, and to the private Facebook Group.
-New videos are added to the courses every week.
+The monthly membership includes access to all courses on the website, including this one.